-Every time I come up with a new variation of a whipped mango butter recipe, I think it’s the best formula I’ve ever created.
+Every time I come up with a new variation of a mango whipped body butter recipe, I think it’s the best formula I’ve ever created.
 This one is no different – seriously, this whipped DIY body butter is soft like a mousse, it’s a romantic pale pink, and it smells like a spring bouquet.

 What is Mango Butter?